Architecture

 DocCard Catalog

-When multiple documents are indexed, Vectorless maintains a lightweight catalog.bin containing DocCard metadata for each document.
+When multiple documents are compiled, Vectorless maintains a lightweight catalog.bin containing DocCard metadata for each document.
 This allows the Orchestrator to analyze and select relevant documents without loading the full document trees — a significant optimization for workspaces with many documents.

 Cross-Document Graph